kumu/docs/overview/collaboration.md

 Share/embed links make it easy to send somebody an interactive, read-only version of your map, or embed that version on a blog or website.
 To create a share/embed link, click the ellipsis **...** in the [bottom toolbar](/overview/map-editor.md#bottom-toolbar), then choose "Share / embed this map".
 For more information about share/embed links, including customizeable options, [check out the full guide](/guides/share-and-embed.md).

+## Create a screenshot

+If you need to share a static screenshot of your map (for example, in another presentation software or in print), there are two ways to go about it.

+To quickly snap a JPEG screenshot of your map, click the ellipsis icon <i class="fa fa-ellipsis-h">  </i> in the [bottom toolbar](/overview/map-editor.html#bottom-toolbar) and select "Capture screenshot".
+Note that the screenshot will be taken at your current position and scale on the map—if you'd like everything to be centered, click the zoom-fit icon <i  class="glyphicon glyphicon-resize-small">  </i> in the zoom toolbar, or press `\` on your keyboard.

+When Kumu brings up your screenshot, you can right-click the image and select "Save image as..." to save the image to your computer.

+If you need a hi-res screenshot that can scale up or down to any size (for example, when you're printing a Kumu map on a large poster), we can create hi-res PDF files for $9 each.
+Simply email [prints@kumu.io](mailto:prints@kumu.io) and include a link to your map(s), and we'll email you a hi-res PDF version of your map.

+We aim to complete all PDF orders within 24 hours of receiving them (and we're usually much faster!).
+If you have an urgent PDF request, or you know in advance that we'll need to fill your order quickly, just let us know at the same email address, [prints@kumu.io](mailto:prints@kumu.io).

 <span class="edit-link"><a href="https://github.com/kumu/docs/blob/master/guides/collaboration.md" target="_blank"><i class="fa fa-github"></i> edit this page</a></span>